Eduardo Nájera: Coaching career

 In 2012, after he retired as a player, Nájera became head coach of the NBA D-League's Texas Legends.
 Prior to the 2015–16 season, Texas replaced him with his assistant coach, Nick Van Exel.

 Off the court

+In High School, his recruitment to Cornerstone Christian School caused the school to be banned from TAPPS competition.

 In 2000, Eduardo Nájera was named Third Team All-American by both the Associated Press and the National Association of Basketball Coaches, being the first Mexican-born to be named so.

 In 2000, Nájera graduated from the University of Oklahoma with a degree in sociology.

 In the same year, he received the Chip Hilton Player of the Year Award from the Basketball Hall of Fame, an award given to a player who has demonstrated personal character both on and off the court.

 In 2001, Nájera served as the United Nations Drug Control Programme Goodwill Ambassador for Sports Against Drugs.
 In 2004, he established the Eduardo Najera Foundation for Latino Achievement, which provides college scholarships for outstanding Latino students facing barriers to their educations, and in 2006, he received the Chopper Travaglini Award for demonstrating outstanding charity work in the Denver community.